-The tool is inserted into the open end of the front head and retained by a pair of large pins, which pass through the slots located on the shank end of the breaker tool.
+The tool is inserted into the open end of the front head and retained by a pair of large pins, which pass through slots located on the tool shank.
 The larger pins are held captive by smaller pins.

 Read, understand and follow all safety precautions described in section 10.1 of this manual before installing the breaker tool.
 Incorrect installation may allow the breaker tool to be driven out of the front head, possibly causing bodily injury or property damage.